ricardoaugusto/simple-builder-pattern-explanation/README.md

 echo $outfit->show();
 ```

-> Client: ok, I have a client with "Black shirt with Long trousers and Casual shoes."
-Seems good but we have a change in here.
+> Client: ok, I have a customer with "Black shirt with Long trousers and Casual shoes."
+Seems good but we have to make a change in here.
 >
 > Client: We also need to consider the winter outfits, so let's add options for sweater, jacket, boots.
 And the summer outfit, and accessories.
 Ah!
 Also the gadgets, they're important.

+_Side Note: a Business Analyst would be really helpful here.
+This role is responsible for gathering requirements, making wireframes, discussing and understanding current and future needs._

 The dev goes back to the workbench and starts incrementing the Outfit class like this: